trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+Fix: Display message for mixed page size and orientation (r866)
+ * When previewing a pdf export, the user has to option to present or suppress the message indicating there are different orientations and/or sizes in the preview.
+The Qt print preview does not play well with mixed pages sizes.
+This message informs the user of this fact.
-Fix: Misplaced submodel occurrence (r864)
+Fix: Misplaced submodel occurrence (r865)
  * When a submodel ends with a single step and the next to the last step is a multi-step, the submodel occurrence number (if used more than 1x in the parent model) is placed both at the multi-step and the last step in the child model.
 Under this scenario, the corrected behaviour places the occurrence number only at the last step.
+Cleanup.

 LPub3D 2.0.17.863.2